Susan Shurin

-Susan Shurin (born 1944) is a senior adviser at the National Cancer Institute.
-From 2006–2014, she served as Deputy and Acting Director of the National Heart, Lung, and Blood Institute (NHLBI) [NHLBI.nih.gov] at the National Institutes of Health [nih.gov] (NIH).
+Susan Shurin (born 1944, died 2025) was a senior adviser at the National Cancer Institute.
+From 2006–2014, she served as Deputy and Acting Director of the National Heart, Lung, and Blood Institute at the National Institutes of Health.

 Career

 Before joining the NHLBI, Shurin was Professor of Pediatrics and Oncology at Case Western Reserve University in Cleveland, Ohio; Director of Pediatric Hematology-Oncology at Rainbow Babies & Children's Hospital; Director of Pediatric Oncology at the Case Comprehensive Cancer Center; and Vice President and Secretary of the Corporation at Case Western Reserve University.

 Shurin joined the NHLBI as Deputy Director in February 2006, coming from Case Western Reserve University in Cleveland, Ohio.
 Shurin served as Acting Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) October and December 2009, while also serving as the Deputy Director of the NHLBI.
 In December 2009, Shurin was named acting director of the NHLBI and served in this role until August 2012.

 As Deputy Director, Shurin directly managed the $1.6B clinical research portfolio of the NHLBI; as Acting Director, she managed the full $3B annual budget of the institute, and collaborated with other Institutes and Centers at the NIH.
 She led the trans-NIH development of policies for sharing genomic data obtained using taxpayer funds, and developed a global health program in non-communicable diseases, focusing on cardiovascular and pulmonary diseases.
 She led renovations of the NHLBI-supported sickle cell disease research programs to direct support enhance patient benefit from research.

 In July, 2014, Shurin retired from the NHLBI and joined the National Cancer Institute's Center for Global Health as a Senior Adviser to the Center for Global Health.
 In this capacity, she continues engagement in global biomedical research capacity building, especially in low and LMIC settings, with a focus on cancer prevention and treatment.
-She currently resides in San Diego, California.
+She lived in San Diego, California until her death in 2025.